-Our solid operating results and strong working capital management in fiscal 2019 enabled us to deliver operating cash flow of \$145 million and reduce our debt to its lowest level in almost a decade, while continuing to invest in our Company and return capital to our shareholders through our quarterly dividend payments totaling \$21 million.
-We have paid dividends in every quarter since becoming a public company in 1993.
-In addition to our quarterly dividends, we repurchased \$13 million, or almost 2% of our total outstanding shares in fiscal 2019.
+Our strong focus on cash conversion and working capital management enabled us to generate operating cash flow of \$125 million in fiscal 2020 and reduce debt to the lowest level in a decade, while continuing to invest in key strategic initiatives to deliver growth and return capital to shareholders through quarterly dividend payments.
+We have paid a dividend every quarter since becoming a public company in 1993.